-The Fellow for US Government Affairs monitors activities in the three branches of the US government (Congress, the White House and Executive Branch, and the Judicial Branch) and prepares a weekly report (Washington Policy Weekly) of all activities pertaining to the Middle East.
+The Liaison for US Government Affairs monitors activities in the three branches of the US government (Congress, the White House and Executive Branch, and the Judicial Branch) and prepares a weekly report (Washington Policy Weekly) of all activities pertaining to the Middle East.

 Key responsibilities include but are not limited to the following: